leomsafreire/aula_sdc_030625/README.md

 # Soccer Action Value Analysis

-This project analyzes soccer actions and player value using StatsBomb data and the `socceraction` library (which is amazing and you should also check its own repo).
+This project uses StatsBomb data and the `socceraction` library (which is amazing and you should also check its own repo).
 It includes a pipeline of four scripts to process and value actions, followed by Jupyter notebooks for further analysis.

 ## Project Structure